This article is an attempt to define a bazaar model workflow for accepting contributions in AsmBB project.

 This setting will prevent the automatic synchronization of fossil attempts to push your changes to the central repository, but it will still auto pull the changes and merge them if needed.

-$ fossil branch new MY_SHINING_FEATURE $ fossil co MY_SHINING_FEATURE
+$ fossil branch new MY_SHINING_FEATURE trunk $ fossil co MY_SHINING_FEATURE

 $ fossil commit